-Financial Statements (Section 6)
+Financial Statements (Section 7)

-The bill changes the name of the financial reporting document required by DACS from "financial report" to "financial statement."33 The bill clarifies and adds new information that must be included in the required financial statement.
-Specifically, the financial statement must include a statement of functional expenses that must include program service costs, management and general costs, and fundraising costs.34 "Management and general costs" are defined in the bill as all costs of a charity that are not identifiable with a single program or fundraising activity but which are necessary to conducting the charity's programs and activities and necessary to the charity's existence.
-The term includes expenses for business management, salaries, and overhead.
+The bill changes the name of the financial reporting document required by DACS from "financial report" to "financial statement."
+The bill clarifies and adds new information that must be included in the required financial statement.
+Specifically, the financial statement must include a statement of functional expenses that must include program service costs, management and general costs, and fundraising costs.34

+"Management and general costs" are defined in the bill as all costs of a charity that are not identifiable with a single program or fundraising activity but which are necessary to conducting the charity's programs and activities and necessary to the charity's existence.
 "Program service costs" are defined in the bill to means all expenses incurred primarily to accomplish the charity's purposes; however, the term does not include fundraising costs.